Fortitude

 Context:

-Life is full of changes, challenges, obstacles, and disappointments—both in and outside of the workplace.
+Life is full of changes, challenges, obstacles, and disappointments—both inside and outside of the workplace.
 To continually perform at a high level, you’ll need the ability to stay focused, positive, and adaptable when facing stress, change, or setbacks.
 Successful individuals push through difficulties instead of giving up and manage pressure without burning out—and burnout is real.

 What it is: Simply put, fortitude is personal inner strength.
-If you’ve ever marveled at a friend or relative’s ability to keep pushing with a smile—though they encounter hardship after hardship, obstacle after obstacle, and setback after setback, never giving up or giving in to pressure—you’ve admired their fortitude.
+If you’ve ever marveled at a friend or relative’s ability to keep pushing with a smile—though they encounter hardship after hardship, obstacle after obstacle and setback after setback, never giving up or giving in to pressure—you’ve admired their fortitude.

 Fortitude is defined as the strength of mind that helps a person face pain, adversity, or challenges with courage.
 It’s about staying strong and determined, even when things get difficult—both mentally and physically.